 What was your biggest takeaway from this post?
 Let me know in the comments down below.

 When should you not use the three point lighting system?

 You’re always using the system, whether you like it or not.
 You always need one light.

 Like I mentioned in the video, it doesn’t matter how many other lights you use, as long as they are motivated by something.
 It can be a light source, or some emotion you want to convey.

-I hope this video and article has helped you understand three-point lighting better.
+I hope this has helped you understand three-point lighting better.